nvi-inc/fs/misc/display_server.md

 server windows are read only.

 Communication with fsserver happens via JSON-RPC over a "scalability protocols" request socket.
-This a messaging lary implemented by, among others, nanomsg, nng and mangos.
-For this work we use nng.
-FS server communicates with clients via JSON-RPC over a pub/sub socket.
-The fs server windows are handled by spub/ssub, explained later.
-Currenly all these sockets are unix sockets under /var/run/fsserver, though the library allows these to be over raw TCP or over websockets, the latter allowing browser based FS clients.
+This a messaging layer implemented by, among others, nanomsg, nng and mangos, though for this work we use nng.
+FS server also communicates with clients via JSON-RPC over a pub/sub socket.
+The fs server windows are handled by "reliable" buffered streams, explained in a later section.
+All sockets for commanding and buffered are found at a sub path under the base URL.
+By default the base URL is:

+     ws://127.0.0.1:7083

+(Here 70 and 83 are decimal ASCII encoding of 'F' and 'S'.)

+For example, the buffered stream of the FS display window can be found at:

+    ws://127.0.0.1:7083/windows/fs

+The base URL can be changed by editing FS_SERVER_URL_BASE in include/params.h; however, we will likely introduce command-line flag and/or environment variable to set this in the future.
+In previous versions, they live as UNIX sockets under /var/run/fsserver. though the library allows these to be over raw TCP or over websockets, the latter allowing browser based FS clients.

-To enable backwards compatibility, fsserver installs "shims" for xterm and "fs.prompt", stored compiled into fs/bin/shim.
+To enable backwards compatibility, fsserver installs "shims" for `xterm` and `fs.prompt`, stored compiled into fs/bin/shim.
 When fsserver starts "fs", it first adds this path to the PATH env var.
-The fs.prompt shim makes a json-rpc call to fsserver with the prompt command.
+The `fs.prompt` shim makes a JSON-RPC call to fsserver with the prompt command.
 This is then broadcast to the clients.
-The standard client uses the real "fs.prompt" program to implement its prompt behaviour.
+The standard client uses the real `fs.prompt` program to implement its prompt behavior.

-The xterm shim, to prevent unexpected read-only behaviour, checks if the program is on a white-list (which can be found the source of the program).
-If the specified command is on the list, it is then passed to fsserver to be multipled to the clients.
+The `xterm` shim, to prevent unexpected read-only behavior, checks if the program is on a white-list (which can be found the source of the program).
+If the specified command is on the list, it is then passed to fsserver to be multiplexed to the clients.
 If it is not, the shim prints a warning and calls the real xterm program.

-When you call "fs", it checks if the program "fsserver" is running, if not, fs start fsserver.
+When you call `fs`, it checks if the program `fsserver` is running, if not, fs start fsserver.
 Then, it then instructs the server to start the FS, and becomes an instance of fsclient.